Andrea/andrea.github.io/_posts/2009-02-21-technical-speaker-training-event-free.markdown

 Hi all:

-I m really glad this is happening, there is going to be a series of meet ups to learn how to do technical talks specially for woman in technology.
+I'm really glad this is happening, there is going to be a series of meet ups to learn how to do technical talks specially for woman in technology.

 The meet ups are going to be about an hour and a half long on how to do technical talks.
 This is something organized with the girls from Girl Geek Dinner.